IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 This document specifies an opportunistic mode for TCP-AO.
-The TCP connection starts with a well-known authentication key which is later replaced by a key derived from a TLS handshake.
+The TCP connection starts with a well-known authentication key which is later replaced by a key derived from the TLS handshake.

 --- middle